rvignesh89/gslides_automator/README.md

-# Google Slide Automator
+# Google Slides Automator

-This repository contains a python package for generating multiple Google Slide reports in Google Drive by copying data from Google sheets.
+This repository contains a python package / binary for generating multiple Google Slide reports in Google Drive by copying data from Google sheets.
 This package can be used to a automate pdf report generation by first modifying placeholders ({{placeholder}}) in a Google Slide with data and converting the slide to a report.

 Following elements in a slide can be replaced,
 1. Text placeholders in a paragraph